jun85664396/Java-Base62-use-HashCode/README.md

 String Converter
 ========

-Change the number to a ShortString
+Change the number to a ShortString. application example : ShortURL

 Input idx -> Output ShortString